influxdata/docs-v2/content/influxdb/v2.0/reference/urls.md

 ---
 title: InfluxDB OSS URLs
 description: >
-  InfluxDB 2.0 is available both locally (OSS) or on multiple cloud providers in multiple regions (Cloud).
+  InfluxDB OSS is accessed at `localhost:8086` by default, but you can also customize your InfluxDB host and port.
 weight: 6
 menu:
   influxdb_2_0_ref:
     name: InfluxDB URLs
 ---

-InfluxDB 2.0 is available both locally (OSS) or on multiple cloud providers in multiple regions (Cloud).
+InfluxDB OSS is accessed at `localhost:8086` by default, but you can also customize your InfluxDB host and port.

-## InfluxDB OSS URLs
+**Default host:** `localhost`

-For InfluxDB OSS, the default URL is the following:
+**Default port:** `8086`

 {{< keep-url >}}
 ```
 http://localhost:8086/
 ```

-### Customize your InfluxDB OSS URL
+## Customize your InfluxDB OSS URL
 To customize your InfluxDB host and port, use the [`http-bind-address` configuration option](/influxdb/v2.0/reference/config-options/#http-bind-address) when starting `influxd`.